 API & Webhook Integration

-Porter provides a REST API and webhook system so you can integrate visitor management into your existing tools and workflows.
-Use the API to query visitor data programmatically and webhooks to receive real-time event notifications.
+Porter provides a REST API and a webhook system so you can integrate visitor management into your existing tools.
+Use the API to read and manage visitor data programmatically, and webhooks to receive real-time notifications the moment an event happens.
+API access and webhooks are available on plans that include them; if the feature is not on your plan, requests return an entitlement error.

 Getting Your API Key